Compare & book Expedition cruising(634)

 Almost all itineraries visit the San Juan Islands, with some going north up British Columbia's Strait of Georgia, while others spend more time closer to Washington, exploring the Salish Sea and even going south to Olympic National Park.

-You can enjoy visiting with Tlingit Indians in their own villages, watching for whales from the deck, staying up late as twilight lasts past 10 pm or catching your own salmon and having the fish flash-frozen and shipped to you at home.
+You can enjoy visiting with Tlingit Indians in their own villages, watching for whales from the deck, staying up late as twilight lasts past 10pm or catching your own salmon and having the fish flash-frozen and shipped to you at home.

 Galápagos Islands

-Famed evolutionary scientist Charles Darwin was a naturalist aboard survey ship HMS Beagle, and was fascinated by the variation of similar species evolving in nearby, but physically isolated, Galápagos Islands.
+Famed evolutionary scientist Charles Darwin was a naturalist aboard the survey ship HMS Beagle, and was fascinated by the variation of similar species evolving in nearby, but physically isolated, Galápagos Islands.

 Since then, visitors to the archipelago have been equally fascinated by the host of animals that call the islands home.
 There is so much interest in the Galápagos, in fact, that the government of Ecuador, which administers the islands, has designated 97 per cent of them a protected national park, with tourism strictly controlled.

 Still, visitors come to the Galápagos in droves to hike this unique biosphere, learn about the geology and come face to face with the islands' unique species.
+Many also brave the unpredictable temperatures of the water to snorkel or dive with sea lions, whales and schools of hammerhead sharks.

 Into the wild